SAME DAY SERVICE AVAILABLE NOW!

 Refrigerant leaks are another common air conditioning issue that we help customers with all the time.
 Refrigerant leaks happen when there is damage to the refrigerant lines allowing the chemical to leak out.
 This is a dangerous problem for both your home and family because refrigerant is harmful if you touch it or breathe it.

 If you do suspect a refrigerant leak, call to schedule service and don’t attempt to clean it up or fix it yourself.
 Identifying a refrigerant leak is not always easy.
 It may take our team checking the refrigerant levels to see if they are lower than they should be.
-But if you hear bubbling or hissing noises or notice that your air conditioner is not cooling your home as much, those are all signs of a refrigerant leak.
+But if you hear bubbling or hissing noises or notice that your air conditioner is not cooling your home as much, watch for these leak signs.

 It’s also common to have the condensate drain line get clogged because of dust getting in the line or mold growing.
 Even with the best air filter in place, some dust will get into the system and may make it into the condensate drain line as humidity condenses down into droplets.